 For some, the lawsuits have put them out of business, but many are able to carry on in the face of these significant financial setbacks.

 Find out why these companies were taken to court and how much their biggest failures cost them.

 In 2009, Kellogg launched a new ad campaign and box design for its Rice Krispies cereal.

 The company made claims about the cereal’s capability to elevate children’s immunity.

-However, The Oregon attorney general, the FTC, and a number of private individuals took issue with the claim due to a shortfall of scientific evidence to support it.
+However, The Oregon attorney general, the FTC, and a number of private individuals issued lawsuits over the claim due to a shortfall of scientific evidence to support it.

 Lexology reported the different lawsuits were rolled into one class-action lawsuit.